grandady/superstore/README.md

 ORDER BY
 Total_profits
 ````

+**Answer:** The lowest-performing cities in terms of profitability are Philadelphia, which had the lowest total sales of $109,077.01 and total losses of $13,837.77, with a profit margin of -12.69%; Houston, which recorded total sales of $64,504.76, total losses of $10,153.55, and a profit margin of -15.74%; San Antonio, which achieved total sales of $21,843.53, total losses of $7,299.05, and a profit margin of -33.42%; and Lancaster, which reported total sales of $9,891.46, total losses of $7,239.07, and a profit margin of -73.19%.

 **CITY-LEVEL DISCOUNT ANALYSIS**

 **Objective:** The objective of City-Level Discount Analysis is to assess the distribution and impact of discounts across various cities.
 This analysis aims to identify patterns and trends in discount allocation, evaluate the effectiveness of discount strategies in driving sales, and understand regional variations.